corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/serialization-enum-evolution.md

 # Enum Evolution

 In the continued development of a CorDapp an enumerated type that was fit for purpose at one time may require changing.
-Normally, this would be problematic as anything serialised (and kept in a vault) would run the risk of being unable to be deserialized in the future or older versions of the app still alive within a compatibility zone may fail to deserialize a message.
+Normally, this would be problematic as anything serialized (and kept in a vault) would run the risk of being unable to be deserialized in the future or older versions of the app still alive within a compatibility zone may fail to deserialize a message.

-To facilitate backward and forward support for alterations to enumerated types Corda’s serialization framework supports the evolution of such types through a well defined framework that allows different versions to interoperate with serialised versions of an enumeration of differing versions.
+To facilitate backward and forward support for alterations to enumerated types Corda’s serialization framework supports the evolution of such types through a well defined framework that allows different versions to interoperate with serialized versions of an enumeration of differing versions.

 This is achieved through the use of certain annotations.
 Whenever a change is made, an annotation capturing the change must be added (whilst it can be omitted any interoperability will be lost).
 Corda